uchicago-library/attachment-converter/doc/releasing.md

 $ sudo apt install attc
 ```

-Ubuntu will prompt you to confirm that you accept our PPA's `gpg`
+Ubuntu will prompt the user to confirm that they accept our PPA's
-public key the first time you add the PPA.
+`gpg` public key the first time they add the PPA.